lazypower/papertrail-charm/README.markdown

 ##### IMPORTANT!

 You must set the papertrail port for this charm to work.
-Papertrailapp provides a port once you've registered for service at http://www.papertrailapp.com.
-You can scrape this port from their installation configuration guide:
+Papertrailapp provides a port once you've registered for service at [http://www.papertrailapp.com](http://www.papertrailapp.com).
+You can find the port from their installation configuration guide: [here](https://papertrailapp.com/systems/setup)

-For RSyslog - it will appear as so:
+For RSyslog - it will appear as so in */etc/rsyslog.d/25-papertrailapp.conf*:

 	*.*          @logs.papertrailapp.com:1234

 Configuration
 -------------

-- *int* port: Assigned syslog port from papertrail - *REQUIRED*
+	options:
+  	port:
+      type: int
+      default: 0
+      description: Papertrail syslog port
+  	monitorall:
+      type: boolean
+      default: false

-- *bool* monitorall: Monitor all logs in /var/log
+      description: Tail and ship all files in /var/log
+  	applicationlogs:
+      type: string
+      default: ""
-- *string* applicationlogs: Space seperated list of application logs to monitor
+      description: Space separated list of paths to application logs (eg: /opt/app.log /var/log/mylog.log  )